Stationary source emissions - Determination of greenhouse gas (GHG) emissions in energy-intensive industries - Part 5: Lime industry

 6 System boundaries

-organizational and operational boundaries.
+between organizational and operational boundaries.

-6.1 Organizational boundaries
+6.2 Organizational boundaries

-Organizational boundaries define which parts of an organization – for example wholly owned operations, joint
+Organizational boundaries define which parts of an organization – for example wholly owned

 In particular, the lime industry shall include the following types of activities:

- Calcination in the lime kiln
+— calcination in the lime kiln;

- Preparation or processing of fuels in own installations.
+— preparation or processing of fuels in own installations.

-6.2 Operational boundaries
+6.3 Operational boundaries

 Operational boundaries define the types of sources of emissions covered by this standard.

-measured for lime manufacturing plantsfacilities:
+measured for lime manufacturing plant facilities:

-from its production shall be included.
+GHG emissions from its production shall be included for use in performance assessments.

-By way of example, but not restricted to, the following GHG emissions as shown in Table 1 are relevant for a
+By way of example, but not restricted to, the following greenhouse gas emissions as shown in Table 1

-typical lime manufacturing plant:
+are relevant for a typical lime manufacturing plant:

 Table 1 — Relevant GHG emissions for a lime manufacturing plant